Best Hardware Wallets for Crypto

 Strong Trezor option if you want a premium touchscreen and mature backup flow.

-Security-focused long-term holdersUSB-C$$$Security: Open-source wallet stack with advanced on-device confirmations
+Security-focused long-term holdersUSB-C$$Security: Open-source wallet stack with advanced on-device confirmations

 Backup: Seed phrase with optional passphrase